AuthMe/AuthMeReloaded/docs/config.md

     mySQLColumnEmail: 'email'
     # Column for storing if a player is logged in or not
     mySQLColumnLogged: 'isLogged'
+    # Column for storing if a player has a valid session or not
+    mySQLColumnHasSession: 'isLogged'
     # Column for storing players ips
     mySQLColumnIp: 'ip'
     # Column for storing players lastlogins